5 provider coding myths, debunked

 The BPOs that can best solve for today’s coding challenges have extensive ecosystem experience working for both providers and payers, giving us a unique exposure to understand both worlds.
 Our training and best practice sharing are designed to enhance our coders on both teams to prevent denials happening in the first place.
 By rightshoring the work, our clients can immediately save 40-50%, which goes beyond the cost of labor – finding the right skillset, overhead to work on preventable denials, cost to manage operations, quality, and infrastructure.
 Through our technology-enabled coding solution, we can reduce coding denials by 50% and will stay you fully compliant with federal regulations.

 By Lokesh Anbalagan, Associate Vice President and Head of Medical Coding Practice

-Lokesh Anbalagan is the head of HGS’s Medical Coding Practice and has 20 years of experience in the healthcare industry.
+Lokesh Anbalagan is the head of Sagility’s Medical Coding Practice and has 20 years of experience in the healthcare industry.
 His role involves development of the solution offering to grow Medical Coding and Payment Integrity in both the Payer and Provider segments.